 CES is a rare and debilitating neurologic complication of long-standing ankylosing spondylitis that impacts the pelvis and lower limbs.
 It can take years to develop and may be treated with surgery to mitigate or improve sensory and motor deficits as well as urinary and rectal function.
 Symptoms of CES include low back pain, weakness, sensory loss, and urinary and bowel dysfunction.25

-In cases of advanced hip arthritis and severe hip pain, hip arthroplasty or replacement may be the best treatment option.
+In severe cases of advanced hip arthritis and severe hip pain, hip arthroplasty or replacement may be the best treatment option.

-Ankylosing Spondylitis Patient Education
+Spondylitis Association of America & Patient Education

 - Spondylitis Association of America provides excellent information about living with and managing the condition.